xenforo-ltd/docs/docs/index.md

 that directory and upload the files and directories to your server's web root.
 This would usually be in a directory named `public_html`, `htdocs` or `www`.

-## Creating config.php
+## Creating src/config.php

 If using the CLI to install XF 2.0, you will need to create the config.php file manually.
-To do this, find the `src` directory within the XF 2.0 files you uploaded to your server and create a new file named config.php and populate it with the host, port, username, password and database name for your MySQL server.
+To do this, enter the `src` directory within the XF 2.0 files you uploaded to your server.
+Create a new file named config.php and populate it with the host, port, username, password and database name for your MySQL server.

+!!! note
+	Make sure you create the config file in within the `src` directory.
+The `library` directory is only used for legacy purposes.

 Once finished, it should look like the following: